usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 destroyed by calling either `CanvasLayer::destroy()` or `OffScreenCanvas::deleteLayer()`.

-The size of a layer in pixels is determined by the physical sizes of the items being displayed, and the current `ppu`.
+The size of a layer in pixels is determined by the sizes (in user coordinates) of the items being displayed, and the current `ppu`.

 ## The CanvasItem Classes